SuperChamp234/habitica-sync/README.md

-# Obsidian x Habitica Integration
+# Habitica Sync in Obsidian
 This plugin for Obsidian incorporates a view to display and interact with the task management app Habitica.

 ## Usage